-Use a trauma informed approach.
-Take time to meet with your student and/or their caregiver in a private and supportive setting.
-Tend to physical and emotional safety issues first. (see other side for more tips)
+Take time to meet with your student or their parents in a private and supportive setting about their living situation.

 Allow that person to educate you about their situation and how best to help.
-Consider having district material on Mc Kinney- Vento rights and services available (a poster or brochure).
+If they deny they need help or services, consider having district material on Mc Kinneu- Vento rights and services available (a poster or brochure).